Newark Charter School: School awards

 The school was named a Top Workplace in Delaware by The News Journal in 2011, 2012, 2014, 2015, and 2016.

 The school was selected by the College Board in 2015 to implement their AP Capstone Program.

 Student recognition

+One student has participated in MATHCOUNTS Nationals as a Delaware representative after placing 4th and 1st in 6th and 7th grades respectively.

 One student has participated in the Scripps National Spelling Bee after winning the state title for Delaware.
 She finished 47th in the competition in 2016.

 Two students have participated three times at the National Geography Bee after winning the state title for Delaware.
 Participating in 2011, 2015, and 2017, the highest finish for an NCS student at the bee was tied for 7th in 2017 (he participated in the finals that aired on television).

 The Pathway programs at Newark Charter are amongst the most decorated in the state since the start of the High School in 2014.